truong-kyle/PhotoGeoV2/README.md

 # PhotoMapper v2.0
-Refactored improved version of the 2023 SpaceApps Project **Website:** https://spaceninjas.onrender.com (May be a little slow to initiate)
+Refactored improved version of the 2023 SpaceApps Project <br>
+**Website:** https://spaceninjas.onrender.com (May be a little slow to initiate due to render tier)

 ## What's different?
 * In the original project, due to time constraints most of the code was written in the front-end